cljs/api/docfiles/cljs.core/STAR2.md

 ## Summary

+Holds the result of the second to last REPL expression.

 ## Details

-Only usable from a REPL.

-Holds the result of the second to last expression.

 ## Examples